shijuleon/firefox-exporter/README.md

-firefox-exporter
+# firefox-exporter
+Firefox doesn't retain history for ever and aggregates in the history library page.
+This exports history to JSON to enable archiving.

-Specify profiles to backup history.
-Supports running in cron or similar scheduler.
+Specify profiles to backup history (look at example.toml).
+Usually runs through cron or a similar scheduler.